proof88/PGE/PGE/docpages/menu-04-Networking.md

  - player is repositioned on client side when server sends the new coordinates (this was same in the naive approach as well).

 It is important to understand that since there are commands that should be continuous operations e.g. running, for these we should not only send out message when a button is pressed but also when it is released.
-This way the server can contiouously simulate running in every server tick until client explicitly requests stop, even if server and client tickrates are different.
+This way the server can continuously simulate running in every server tick until client explicitly requests stop, even if server and client tickrates are different.

 Note: we don't even need to send messages in every tick, we can just further enqueue messages over multiple ticks, and send them at lower rate than tickrate, to further reduce required bandwidth.
 This lower rate is called **command rate**, rule is: **tickrate >= command rate**.